 Inducted in 2004

-In 1986, she conceived and established the DataBase Technology Institute (DBTI), a joint program between IBM Research and the IBM software development team that accelerated advanced technology into data management products such as DB2 Universal Database.
-This is one of the most successful examples of a fast technology pipeline from research to development and has become a model other groups try to emulate.
+In 1986, she conceived and established the Database Technology Institute—a joint program between IBM Research and the IBM software development team that accelerated advanced technology into data management products like DB2 Universal Database.
+This establishment is one of the most successful examples of a fast technology pipeline from research to development and has become a model other groups try to emulate.

 Additionally, after joining IBM Research in 1975, Pat became a leading member of the team that built System R: the first proof that relational database technology was practical.

 Her innovative work on cost-based query optimization for relational databases has now been adopted by nearly all relational database vendors and is now taught in virtually every university database course.

 She earned all three of her degrees from Harvard University, graduating with a doctorate in applied mathematics in the mid-70s.